nozomu-y/Introduction-to-Machine-Learning/README.md

 # Introduction to Machine Learning

-A repository where I save the codes that I have used to learn the basics of ML.
+A repository of codes I used to learn the basics of ML.

 ## Machine Learning Recipes (Google Developers)